An Early Investigation of the HHL Quantum Linear Solver for Scientific Applications: Discussion

 Some additional research can be conducted to further enhance our understanding of the application of quantum algorithms in scientific problems.
-An important direction is understanding the implication of various noise models on the HHL algorithm.
+An~important direction is understanding the implication of various noise models on the HHL algorithm.
 We plan to conduct those experiments with the high-precision noise simulator in~\cite{li2024tanq}.
-We can also include the quantum algorithms that address similar scientific applications into our resources analysis framework, such as the ordinary differential equation solvers in~\cite{an2023quantum}.
+We can also include the quantum algorithms that address similar scientific applications into our resource analysis framework, such as quantum differential equation solvers in~\cite{PhysRevLett.131.150603,an2023quantum} and quantum optimizers in~\cite{QHD, wiebeopt}.